EhtshamNizamani/EhtshamNizamani/README.md

 ---

 ### 💼 My Favorite Projects
-- **Health Connect App**: (Link to your project) A complete health app for doctor-patient communication, built with Flutter and Firebase.
+- **Health Connect App**: https://github.com/EhtshamNizamani/health-connect A complete health app for doctor-patient communication, built with Flutter and Firebase.
 - **[Your Other Project Name]**: (Link to your other project) A brief one-line description of the project.

 ---